 #4 | Evening Entertainment

 The American Song offered entertainment every evening in the Cascade Lounge.
-Not every one was a star, and they tried to provide a variety of styles to suit most people.
+Not every one was a star, but the boat tried to provide a variety of styles to suit most people.
 There were two standout performers on our cruise.
 The first was Kevin Neil.
 We actually were fortunate enough to enjoy Kevin’s company twice during our cruise.
 In Astoria, Kevin performed “Songs of the Sailor,” and provided historical tidbits and sailor humor that gave us all a giggle.
 In Stevenson, Kevin joined us again for “Cowboy Songs.”
 That night we laughed even harder!
 He’s a great singer and guitar player and knows a lot of music, but his stage presence is great and he knows a lot of funny stories and jokes.
 Our last night onboard, we had a saxophone quartet.
 Now I enjoy a good saxophone, but I didn’t know what to make of four saxophones alone.
 They were fantastic!
 They arranged their own music, and played a variety of upbeat tunes that had us dancing in our seats.
 The best part was the end, when they said they were playing a sing-along song but weren’t going to tell us what it was.
 They played, “Tequila”!
 So we all yelled the one song lyric at the appropriate times in the song.
 It was great fun!

 #5 | Back Porch Cafe

 There was never a bad meal in the dining room.
 Ever!
 All the food that comes from the dining room is fantastic.
 I never knew heaven tasted like lentil stew until I ate theirs for lunch.
 But, new to the American Song was the Back Porch Cafe.
 Just outside the Sky Lounge, on the back deck, is a small little kitchen, serving scrumptious goodies for anyone wanting a change of pace, or who missed a mealtime.
 We chose to have lunch there one day, and enjoyed a delicious hot dog (right)!
 They also had pizza, soup, ice cream, and more.
 There was plenty of outdoor seating, but this was a March cruise, not a warm cruise.
-So we all went in the Sky Lounge to eat.
+So we all went into the Sky Lounge to eat.

 Overall, our cruise was a lot of fun.
 We had a relaxed week aboard the American Song.
 And, of course, it goes without saying that we’re huge fans of the Columbia River!
 Why else would we live here?
 Come visit us and take a cruise thru our backyard.